 We also hold four Baptism information sessions across the year, a few weeks prior to each of our Baptism Sundays:

-These are required if you are considering making a public declaration of faith and will take place from 12:30pm-2:30pm at Neutral Bay.
+These are required if you are considering making a public declaration of faith and will take place at our Kirribilli location.

 These will be held

 - Sunday 23rd July